kubedb/docs/docs/guides/mysql/pitr/restic/archiver.md

 `mysql-sidekick` is responsible for uploading binlog files

-The pod mysql-archiver-full-backup-1733120326-4n8nd is responsible for creating the base backup of MySQL.
+`mysql-archiver-full-backup-1733120326-4n8nd` is responsible for creating the base backup of MySQL.

 `mysql-archiver-manifest-backup-1733120326-9gw4f` is the pod of the manifest backup related to MySQL object.

+`retention-policy-mysql-archiver-full-backup-1733120326-7rx9t` will automatically clean up previous full-backup snapshots according to the rules defined in the `mysql-retention-policy` custom resource (CR).

+`retention-policy-mysql-archiver-manifest-backup-1733120326l79mb` will automatically clean up previous manifest-backup snapshots according to the rules specified in the `mysql-retention-policy` custom resource (CR).

 ### Validate BackupConfiguration and BackupSession